makotokw/GoogleAppEngineLauncher.NET/README.md

 GoogleAppEngineLauncher.NET
 ===========================

 GoogleAppEngineLauncher.NET
- is *Un-Official* GoogleAppEngineLauncher for Windows,
- is a project manager for Google App Engine,
+ - is a project manager for Google App Engine,
+ - is **Un-Official** GoogleAppEngineLauncher for Windows,
- is developed by Visual Studio .NET 2008 and run with .NET 2.0 Framework, is distributed under BSD License:
+ - is developed by Visual Studio .NET 2008 and run with .NET 2.0 Framework,
+ - is distributed under BSD License: [github](http://github.com/makotokw/GoogleAppEngineLauncher.NET)

 Note
 ----

- - This is alpha-version.
-Only some simple functions are implemented.
+ - This is alpha-version, simple functions are implemented.
- - GoogleAppEngineLauncher.NET is just launcher. it dose not include Google App Engine and python.
+ - GoogleAppEngineLauncher.NET is just launcher. it dose not include Google App Engine SDK and python.
  You need to download [Google App Engine SDK](http://code.google.com/appengine/downloads.html) and [python](http://www.python.org/)
  - Not supoorted Google App Engine SDK for Java.